-From Durban our trip took us to nearby Kloof and a stay at the remarkable Macaranga Lodge and Spa built on the 30 acre grounds of a botanical garden.
+From Durban, our trip took us to nearby Kloof and a stay at the remarkable Macaranga Lodge and Spa built on the 30-acre grounds of a botanical garden.
 The owners have augmented the beauty with a collection of Shone stone sculptures.
 From regal to playful these works of art set throughout the grounds are only part of the personal touch.
 Each room has original artwork collected by the owners.
-One half of the rooms are wheelchair friendly.
-Even the pool can be rolled into in a wheelchair.
+One-half of the rooms are wheelchair friendly.
+Even the pool can be rolled into a wheelchair.
 Macarena is a rare find among high-end lodgings.

-The overland portion of our adventure began with the journey the drive to Hluluwe Game Reserve.
+The overland portion of our adventure began with the journey the drive to Hluhluwe Game Reserve.
 I transferred to one of the narrow jump seats and gained a view out the side window.
-The hut at Hluluwe was spacious and convenient.
+The hut at Hluhluwe was spacious and convenient.
 Situated at a distance from the restaurant and its imposing view the hut was a quiet retreat in an already relaxing environment.

 But the heart of the trip were the game drives!